shakfu/dao-max-pd/README.md

 ## FORK NOTES

-This friend WIP fork made the following changes to the original project:
+This friendly fork has made the following changes to the upstream project:

+- Changed folder structure to a Max package structure.

 - Changed build system to exclusively use `cmake`.

+- Added `max-sdk-base` as a git submodule dependency.

-- Changed Max/MSP externals from 32bit dsp/perform methods to 64bit methods.
+- Changed Max/MSP externals from 32bit to 64bit dsp/perform methods.

-- Changed folder structure to a Max package structure.

 - Changed use of `sprintf(dst,` in `assist` methods of Max/MSP externals to `snprintf_zero(dst, ASSIST_MAX_STRING_LEN,`.

 - Changed use of `error()` in Pd externals to `pd_error()`.

-- Added `max-sdk-base` as a git submodule dependency.

 - Added puredata `m_pd.h` header to `source/include` folder.

 - Dropped common files and headers..
 This is becoming too unweildy as Max and PD evolve.

-- Dropped 32-bit `multy~`, and renamed `multy64~` to `multy~`
+- Dropped 32-bit `multy~` implementation, and renamed `multy64~` to `multy~`

-- Dropped Max version of `cartopol~` and `poltocar~` as there are already Max builtins.
+- Dropped Max version of `cartopol~` and `poltocar~` as these conflict with Max builtins that do the same thing.

 - Added github action to build all externals.

 ### Fork Todo

-- [ ] change deprecated use of `buffer~` objects in `bed` to more current api.
+- [ ] change deprecated use of `buffer~` objects in `bed` to more current Max/MSP api.